ShazidNawasShovon/movie-recommender/frontend/README.md

-# MovieMind Frontend
+# Movie Recommender Frontend

-A modern React frontend for the MovieMind recommendation system, built with Vite, React, Tailwind CSS, and ShadcnUI components.
+A modern React frontend for the Movie Recommender system, built with Vite, React, Tailwind CSS, and ShadcnUI components.

 ## Features